 The coaster hurtles backward into the mountain’s dark void.
 The track banks and the positive G-forces push the lap bars into riders and the riders into their seats.
 It’s a strange and disorienting sensation to be blindly racing backward and to feel the strong gravitational pull.
 Riders’ thrill tolerances and coaster savvy will help determine the ratio of giddiness to dread they will experience.

 The train screeches to a halt again, this time on a decline, and a projected shadow image of the Yeti is seen ripping up another section of the track.
 The train proceeds forward, plunges down the front of the mountain (smile, this is where your photo is snapped), and, with the destroyed track, sends riders freefalling to their apparent doom.
 Instead, the coaster careens in and out of the mountain for some high-speed, banked-curve action.

 Now that Animal Kingdom is open at night (originally the park closed at dusk), visitors can enjoy Expedition Everest with the cloak of darkness.
 The mountain has dramatic lighting against the evening sky.
 When the train ascends the lift hill, it casts an eerie shadow on the opposing cliff wall.
-And the cloak of darkness envelops riders in inky blackness when they enter inside the mountain.
+And the night sky envelops riders in inky blackness when they enter inside the mountain.
 (Some light seeps in during daylight hours.)

 Disney originally planned to feature real, extinct, and mythical animals as it was developing the Animal Kingdom.
 When it opened, many criticized the park for its paucity of attractions.
 Expedition Everest, which reportedly cost $100 million, marked the first Animal Kingdom ride to acknowledge imaginary creatures.
-It showcases the fine art of Disney storytelling and hopefully is the first of many to feature fabled beasts.
+Now the mythical animals at Pandora the World of Avatar have joined the fray and expanded the park.